 The best months to visit Oman are between October and April while temperatures will be between 20–30C, and cooler in the mountains.
 April will also be less busy than the winter months and is the end of the rose-blooming season in the Jabel Akhdar mountains, near to Muscat.
 As a conservative country, Omani traditional culture is very welcoming and hasn’t been completely shrouded by great wealth like its neighbours.

 Visiting in autumn has numerous advantages.
-It is when the weather is most temperate in Buenos Aires, and when red and brown leaves turn the Lake District and Mendoza into a spectacular scene.
+The weather is most temperate in Buenos Aires and autumnal leaves turn the Lake District and Mendoza into a spectacular scene.
 It’s also harvest season, and the country celebrates with their wine festival in the region where most of it is produced – Mendoza.
-The revelry last for 10 days, with the Queens Carousel Parade, a spectacular stage show, fireworks, dancing and, of course, plenty of wine to taste.
-With the country being the world’s fifth largest wine producer in the world, it is no wonder the festival is such a popular event.
+The revelry lasts for 10 days with the Queens Carousel Parade, a spectacular stage show, fireworks, dancing and, of course, plenty of wine to taste.
+With the country being the world’s fifth largest wine producer, it is no wonder the festival is such a popular event.

-March is a perfect time to visit Burma (Myanmar), during the country's dry season when the weather is not too hot.
-As the dry season ends in March, this spells the start of the low season for tourists; and this often means some sights will be less crowded than usual.
-We regard it as the best time to visit the ethereal temples in Rangoon (Yangon) and Pagan (Bagan), as well as to cruise the Irrawaddy and explore the further reaches of this country in style, perhaps making as escape to the beach in Ngapali, or heading to the cool highlands for a stay in the town of Pyin Oo Lwin.
+March is a perfect time to visit Burma (Myanmar) as it’s the country's dry season and the weather is not too hot.
+As the dry season ends in March, this spells the start of the low season for tourists and often means sights will be less crowded than usual.
+We regard it as the best time to visit the ethereal temples in Rangoon (Yangon) and Pagan (Bagan) as well as to cruise the Irrawaddy.
+Why not explore the further reaches of this country, perhaps discovering the pristine beaches in Ngapali or heading to the cool highlands to stay in Pyin Oo Lwin?